jaredc23/Java-AI/README.md

 How to train:
  Create a net as seen in Net_Runner.java

- Then call the ".learn" function, and as the first parameter put the input of the net, and as the second parameter the desired output for those inputs.
+ Then call the ".teach" function, and as the first parameter put the input of the net, and as the second parameter the desired output for those inputs.
 And thats all!